-• The group companies in Japan and overseas are strengthening communication in order to share basic processes and tools for risk management, as well as related information, throughout the group.

-iv)Systems to ensure accurate records and the retention of information of directors' execution of business

-- The Company shares its Information Security Policy with the group companies worldwide as a basis for reinforced information security, implementing via the Information Security Committee measures enhanced through the PDCA cycle.
+- The group companies in Japan and overseas are strengthening communication in order to share basic processes and tools for risk management, as well as related information, throughout the group. - iv) Systems to ensure accurate records and the retention of information of directors' execution of business - •The Company shares its Information Security Policy with the group companies worldwide as a basis for reinforced information security, implementing via the Information Security Committee measures enhanced through the PDCA cycle.
 The Company reliably addresses issues by identifying internal and external information leaks as they occur worldwide and reinforces information security on a timely basis.
-To thoroughly educate and motivate employees to adhere to relevant policy, the Company institutes regular in-house educational programs.
-The Information Security Committee was held 3 times in the fiscal year. - v)Systems to ensure proper and legitimate business activities of the group companies - The Company receives reports from the group companies on certain important business matters of the group companies, through multiple routes such as various management committees, Global Compliance Committee, Internal audit activities on the business of the group companies, and monitoring of governing status through interactive communication with representative officers of each group company, and meetings between the Company's statutory auditors and group companies' statutory auditors, and relations/ cooperation between each function of the Company and the corresponding function of the other group companies. - vi)Directors and employees supporting Nissan's Audit Committee, systems showing the directors and employees' independence from Nissan's executive officers, and systems to ensure effectiveness of Nissan's Audit Committee's instruction to directors and employees - Nissan has an Audit Committee secretariat as an organization to support the activities of the Audit Committee.
+To thoroughly educate and motivate employees to adhere to relevant policy, the Company institutes regular inhouse educational programs.
+The Information Security Committee was held 3 times in the fiscal year.

+v) Systems to ensure proper and legitimate business activities of the group companies

+• The Company receives reports from the group companies on certain important business matters of the group companies, through multiple routes such as various management committees, Global Compliance Committee, Internal audit activities on the business of the group companies, and monitoring of governing status through interactive communication with representative officers of each group company, and meetings between the Company's statutory auditors and group companies' statutory auditors, and relations/ cooperation between each function of the Company and the corresponding function of the other group companies.

+vi) Directors and employees supporting Nissan's Audit Committee, systems showing the directors and employees' independence from Nissan's executive officers, and systems to ensure effectiveness of Nissan's Audit Committee's instruction to directors and employees vii) Systems to report business issues to Nissan's Audit Committee and systems to ensure to prevent disadvantageous treatment of those who made such report